ericwayman01/probitlcm/README.rst

 The ``probitlcm`` package implements the model described in the `manuscript <http://arxiv.org/abs/2408.13143>`_

   Eric Alan Wayman, Steven Andrew Culpepper, Jeff Douglas, and Jesse Bowers.
-"A Restricted Latent Class Model with Polytomous Ordinal Correlated Attributes and Respondent-Level Covariates." arXiv preprint arXiv:2408.13143, 2024.
+"A restricted latent class model with polytomous attributes and respondent-level covariates." arXiv preprint arXiv:2408.13143, 2024.

 If you make use of this software, please cite the above.

 Requirements
 ============

-- Python (a version greater than or equal to 3.9), as well as the Python development headers (package ``python3-dev`` on Ubuntu)
+- Python (a version greater than or equal to 3.11), as well as the Python development headers (package ``python3-dev`` on Ubuntu)
 - The Ninja and CMake build systems (packages ``ninja`` and ``cmake`` on Ubuntu)
 - LAPACK and BLAS (packages ``libblas-dev`` and ``liblapack-dev`` on Ubuntu)